-In the course of conducting their University-administered activities, the faculty, staff, and students often create intellectual property that may be protectable by patent, copyright, or other means.
-The University wants a policy that encourages the treatment of such property in ways beneficial to the creators of such works, as well as to the University and to the public.
-To these ends, the University and the creators should assist each other in identifying, evaluating, protecting, and exploiting such property.
+In the course of conducting their university-administered activities, the faculty, staff, and students of The University of New Mexico (UNM) often create intellectual property that may be protectable by patent, copyright, or other means.
+UNM wants a policy that encourages the treatment of such property in ways beneficial to the creators of such works, as well as to the University and to the public.
+To these ends, UNM and the creators should assist each other in identifying, evaluating, protecting, and exploiting such property.
 Such efforts will also help in recognizing the creation of intellectual property as a significant academic achievement.

-This Policy governs the ownership, protection, and transfer of Scholarly/Artistic Works (as defined in Section 2.2) and Technological Works (as defined in Section 2.3) created by University faculty, staff, and students.
+This Policy governs the ownership, protection, and transfer of Scholarly/Artistic Works (as defined in Section 2.2) and Technological Works (as defined in Section 2.3) created by UNM faculty, staff, and students.
 Inventors and authors are referred to in this Policy as creators.
-It is the purpose of this Policy to encourage, support, and reward scientific research and scholarship, and to recognize the rights and interests of creators, the University, and the public.
+It is the purpose of this Policy to encourage, support, and reward scientific research and scholarship, and to recognize the rights and interests of creators, UNM, and the public.

-However, the University's commitment to teaching and research is primary and this Policy does not diminish the right and obligation of faculty, staff, and students to disseminate research results for scholarly purposes.
-The latter is considered by the University to take precedence over the commercialization of Scholarly/Artistic and Technological Works.
+However, UNM's commitment to teaching and research is primary and this Policy does not diminish the right and obligation of faculty, staff, and students to disseminate research results for scholarly purposes.
+The latter is considered by UNM to take precedence over the commercialization of Scholarly/Artistic and Technological Works.

 This summary of the Intellectual Property Policy is intended only as an aid to reading the Policy.
 Wording in the summary should not be relied upon as a substitute for the Policy.

-1. The Policy applies to all University faculty, staff, and students, hereafter referred to as creators.
+1. The Policy applies to all UNM faculty, staff, and students, hereafter referred to as creators.
 (See Article 1.)

-2. The University's commitment to teaching and research is primary, and the right and obligation of creators to disseminate research results for scholarly purposes takes precedence over the commercialization of Scholarly/Artistic and Technological Works.
+2. UNM's commitment to teaching and research is primary, and the right and obligation of creators to disseminate research results for scholarly purposes takes precedence over the commercialization of Scholarly/Artistic and Technological Works.